owntracks/ocli/README.md

-# ocli
+# owntracks-cli-publisher

 ![OCLI logo](assets/owntrackscli192.png)

-This is the OwnTracks command line interface publisher, a.k.a. _ocli_, a small utility which connects to _gpsd_ and publishes position information in [OwnTracks JSON](https://owntracks.org/booklet/tech/json/) to an MQTT broker in order for [compatible software](https://owntracks.org/booklet/guide/clients/) to process location data.
+This is the OwnTracks command line interface publisher, a.k.a. _owntracks-cli-publisher_, a small utility which connects to _gpsd_ and publishes position information in [OwnTracks JSON](https://owntracks.org/booklet/tech/json/) to an MQTT broker in order for [compatible software](https://owntracks.org/booklet/guide/clients/) to process location data.
 (Read up on [what OwnTracks does](https://owntracks.org/booklet/guide/whathow/) if you're new to it.)

 ### gpsd

 [gpsd] is a daemon that receives data from one or more GPS receivers and provides data to multiple applications via a TCP/IP service.
-GPS data thus obtained is processed by _ocli_ and published via [MQTT].
+GPS data thus obtained is processed by _owntracks-cli-publisher_ and published via [MQTT].

 ![vk-172](assets/img_9643.jpg)